 - Dried or hardened sebum can be a site for secondary infections.

 - All these factors increase the possibility of hair loss.
 Secondary infections further aggravate it.
+In rare cases, it can also cause pimples on the head and on the scalp.

 Herbs to Reduce Excess Sebum in Your Hair